 Chemistry professor Dr. Bill Luttrell, with the help of OC science students, conducts research every summer.
-Below is an overview of one of the studies.
+Below is an overview of his primary research interests:

 Research student recording data on the flame atomic absorption spectrophotometer.